-Your kids can get a free flight with a local pilot, learn to fly, get entrance to 300+ museums for the whole family and more, all free through Young Eagles!
+Did you know that you can get free flight lessons for kids through the Young Eagles Program?
+You’ll get to visit with a local pilot, learn to fly, get entrance to 300+ museums for the whole family and more – and it’s all FREE!

 The EAA, Experimental Aircraft Association, an international association for aviation enthusiasts of every age group, provides free flights for kids through the Young Eagles.
 EAA was founded in 1953 in Wisconsin and now covers all 50 states and several countries outside the U.S. Their goal with the Young Eagles program is to inspire future aviators and welcome them into the world of flight.
 Since 1992, over 2 million kids have joined.

 On their website, the EAA explains what they hope your child gains from flying.